 The cost of an injury lawsuit will vary depending on the case.
 Most injury cases are handled on a contingency basis, which means that the lawyer will not charge any fees unless the plaintiff wins their case.
 Other personal injury cases may require upfront costs, like filing fees and court costs.

 You may be able to sue your employer if you are injured on the job.
 However, your case will likely be more difficult to win.
 You will need to prove that your employer was grossly negligent and that their gross negligence caused your damages.

 What Types of Injuries Can I Sue For?

 You can sue for any injury caused by the defendant’s negligence.
 This includes physical injuries, emotional injuries, and financial injuries.

 You may be able to sue a government entity if you are injured as a result of their negligence.
 You will need to prove that the government entity was negligent and that their negligence caused your injuries.

 What is a Statute of Limitations?

 A statute of limitations is the amount of time that you have to file a lawsuit.
-For example, in Florida, the statute of limitations for personal injury claims is four years.
+For example, in Florida, the statute of limitations for personal injury claims is two years.

 Can I File a Wrongful Death Claim?